 - Brand Managers set and maintain a brand's identity and manage the brand's perception across all marketing channels.

 - Marketing Analysts use quantitative skills and research data to determine customer demand, potential markets, and pricing strategies to maximize profit for products and services.

 - Digital Marketers focus on online or mobile advertising: specialties include search engine optimization (SEO), search engine marketing (SEM), and Pay Per Click (PPC).

 - Content Marketers publish content through email, social media, podcast, videos, and blogs to stimulate consumer interest; they may also create live or in-person events.

 Public Relations (PR)

 Public Relations is a component of marketing that involves media that is free or "earned" through strategies such as cultivating relationships or providing pitches and press releases.
-PR professionals- create knowledge and understanding, coordinate a communication strategy, clarify misunderstandings, and promote the goals of their client.
+PR is focused on the image and portayal of an organization or individual.
+PR professionals create knowledge and understanding, coordinate a communication strategy, clarify misunderstandings, and promote the goals of their client.